cxMoonGlade/qcbm-ansatz-benchmark/README.md

 ### 1. Training

 * **Select an Ansatz:**
-  In `train_processes.ipynb`, navigate to the sixth code cell labeled `# ------------ ansatz factory ------------`.
+  In `train_processes.ipynb` navigate to the sixth code cell labeled

+  OR

+  In 'gpu_train.py' for a better performance if you have an advanced Nvidia GPU

+  `# ------------ ansatz factory ------------`.

 * **Choose Your Ansatz:**